 The common treatments are:

-- To take a threadworm medicine to kill the worms in your gut; and
+- To take a threadworm medicine to kill the worms in the gut; and

-- Hygiene measures to clear eggs which may be around your back passage (anus) or in your home.
+- Hygiene measures to clear eggs which may be around the back passage (anus) or in the home.

 Note: for babies under the age of 3 months, only hygiene measures are possible, as no medicine is licensed for this age group.

-- First, as a one off, aim to clear eggs from where they may be in your home.
+- First, as a one off, it is important to try to clear eggs from where they may be in the home.
 This means:

-- Thoroughly clean the bathroom by damp-dusting surfaces, washing the cloth frequently in hot water.
-Throw out the cloth after use.
+- Thoroughly cleaning the bathroom by damp-dusting surfaces, washing the cloth frequently in hot water.

 - Then, every member of the household should do the following for two weeks:

-- Every morning have a bath, or wash around the anus, to get rid of any eggs laid overnight.
-You must do this straightaway after getting up from bed.
+- Every morning have a bath, or wash around the anus straight away, to get rid of any eggs laid overnight.

 - Ideally, change and wash nightwear each day.

-However, it may not be your home which is a main source of threadworm eggs.
-Your children may come into contact with eggs in schools or nurseries, particularly in the toilets if they are not cleaned properly.
-This is why your child may have recurring threadworms, even if your home and personal hygiene are of a very high standard.
+It is often not the home which is a main source of threadworm eggs.
+Children may come into contact with eggs in schools or nurseries, particularly in the toilets if they are not cleaned properly.
+This is why a child may have recurring threadworms, even if the home and personal hygiene are of a very high standard.

 What if I am pregnant or breastfeeding?

-If treatment with medication is considered necessary for threadworms when pregnant, your doctor may advise mebendazole in the second or third trimester.
-However, strictly speaking, mebendazole is not licensed to be used during pregnancy.
+If treatment with medication is considered necessary for threadworms when pregnant, a doctor may advise mebendazole in the second or third trimester but mebendazole is not licensed to be used during pregnancy.

-If you are breastfeeding, again, six weeks of hygiene measures alone are the preferred treatment.
-If treatment with medication is considered necessary, your doctor may advise mebendazole.
-However, strictly speaking, mebendazole is not licensed to be used for breastfeeding mothers.
+If breastfeeding, six weeks of hygiene measures alone is the preferred treatment.
+If treatment with medication is considered necessary, a doctor may advise mebendazole.

 Can a child with threadworms go to school?